Shapur II: War with the Arabs (325)

 The Zoroastrian scripture Bundahishn also mentions the Arabian campaign of Shapur II:

 With Eastern Arabia more firmly under Sasanian control, and with the establishment of Sasanian garrison troops, the way for Zoroastrianism was opened.
-Pre-Islamic Arabian poets often makes mention of Zoroastrianism practices, which they must have either made contact with in Asoristan or Eastern Arabia.
+Pre-Islamic Arabian poets often makes mention of Zoroastrian practices, which they must have made contact with either in Asoristan or Eastern Arabia.
 The Lakhmid ruler Imru' al-Qays ibn 'Amr, who was originally a vassal of the Sasanians, may have suffered from Shapur II's raids in Peninsula.
 He seemingly swore fealty to the Romans, possibly after the incident.

+In the accounts of the historians regarding Shapur's campaign against the Arab lands, as well as his mistreatment of the Arabs, the burning of cities, and the flooding of water sources, there are undoubtedly significant exaggerations.
+These embellishments stem from Persian sources that have been greatly overstated.
+However, the Roman historians' narratives about this event do not support this claim.